Suggest a Songfact / Artistfact

 Like the composer Wagner, Lennon felt that a song must have increasing excitement, climax and redemption.
 The song is built from pieces of several different little songs, with different melodies and rhythms, and one after another, the excitement is increasing.
 The climax is the falsetto, and finally the redemption is in the continuing call and answer.

-Lennon said of this song: "It's sort of a history of Rock 'n' Roll."
-Much of the imagery in the lyrics was about his sexual passion for Yoko.
+Lennon said of this song: "It's sort of a history of rock 'n' roll."
+Much of the imagery in the lyrics is about his sexual passion for Yoko.

 Lennon considered this one of his favorites.
 It's also Paul McCartney's favorite song on The White Album.

 In the last section of the song, the backing vocals are "Bang, Bang, Shoot, Shoot."

 A popular theory is that Lennon meant for this to be a drug metaphor for doing heroin: